pantheon-systems/documentation/source/docs/articles/sites/code/ldap-and-ldaps.md

   - developing
 keywords: ldap, ldaps, ldap and ldaps, using ldap as a provider, ldap provider, using ldap as a consumer, ldap comsumer, openldap, putenv, ldap_sso, ldap sso, troubleshoot ldap, troubleshoot ldaps, configure ldap, configure ldaps, sso, ip authentication
 ---
 [Lightweight Directory Access Protocol](http://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) as a provider is not available on Pantheon.
-For sites at the Enterprise plan level that need a secure tunnel between your firewall, contact your sales representative regarding [Pantheon Enterprise Gateway](https://pantheon.io/features/secure-integration).
+For sites at the Elite plan level that need a secure tunnel between your firewall, contact your sales representative regarding [Pantheon Enterprise Gateway](https://pantheon.io/features/secure-integration).

 ## LDAP as a Consumer